ahmetmithat/buggyamb/README.md

 <h2>Very speacial thanks to Tess Ferrandez</h2>

-Tess Ferrandez is a software engineer at Microsoft and when I start my support engineer career, I practiced her debugging labs with that famous BuggyBits application she developed.
-It was one of my greatest learning adventure when I worked with the BuggyBits to practice debugging ASP.NET applications in WinDbg.
+Tess Ferrandez is a software engineer at Microsoft and when I started my support engineer career at Microsoft, I practiced her famous "BuggyBits" application and I took those great debugging labs to learn ASP.NET debugging on WinDbg.

-Some scenarios on the initial release of BuggyAmb is based on what Tess did with BuggyBits and I "borrowed" at least two scenarios and implemented it in BuggyAmb.
+Some scenarios on the initial release of BuggyAmb is based on what Tess did with BuggyBits.
+I "borrowed" at least two scenarios and implemented it in BuggyAmb (also borrowed the name as well).

 You can follow Tess at https://github.com/TessFerrandez.